© Randy Souders Fine Art® USA, All Rights Reserved

 This magnificent original painting features a most impressive home built for the daughter of a real Texas oil and cattle baron.
 The mansion --known as "Thistle Hill"-- still exists in the artists' hometown of Fort Worth, Texas.
 The setting of the painting features a common occurrence at the home --a gala evening with the upper crust of turn-of-the-century Texas society.

-In 1982 artist Randy Souders had a one-man show, sale and auction inside Thistle Hill.
-This painting was purchased that evening by collectors Steve & Penny Jewell of Dallas and has remained in their collection since then (along with several other Souders originals and lithographs).
+In the fall of 1985 artist Randy Souders had a one-man show, sale and auction inside Thistle Hill.
+This painting was purchased that evening by Dallas area collectors along with several other Souders originals and lithographs.

 "Cattle Barons' Ball" proved exceptionally popular and was subsequently published by the artist in 1985 as a signed & numbered "limited edition" print.
 The edition quickly sold out.
-"Secondary market" sales (i.e. those prints bought and sold by collectors once the edition sold out) have appreciated substantially-- from the original issue price of $70 to a documented high of $950 (an increase of over 1,300% --see our secondary market price guide).
-Publishing an original painting provides a the work a much greater degree of notoriety and fame.
-This increased public awareness often translates into a painting that commands top dollar when offered for resale.
+"Secondary market" sales (i.e. those prints bought and sold by collectors once the edition sold out) appreciated substantially from the original issue price of $70.
+Publishing an original painting provides a painting a much greater degree of notoriety and fame.
+The increased awareness often translates into a painting that commands top dollar when offered for sale.

-Painted on wood panel using a classic transparent glazing process favored by many old masters, "Cattle Baron's Ball" has a luminous quality and appears to radiate an inner glow.
-This large painting (measuring 24x30" unframed) is exquisitely detailed by the artist at the height of his powers.
+This painting measures 24x30" not including the width of the frame.
+It is exquisitely detailed by the artist at the height of his powers.
 Widely viewed as one of his most memorable pieces, this iconic painting remains one of Randy's best-known and most beloved works.

 Historic Fort Worth owns "Thistle Hill" mansion located at 1509 Pennsylvania Avenue (just southwest of downtown in the hospital district).
 Built for Electra Waggoner, the daughter of one of Fort Worths wealthiest cattle barons, A.B.
 Wharton paid $46,000 for the construction of his 11,000 Square foot home.
 In 1901, Electra had met Albert Buckman Wharton, a prominent Philadelphian, while touring the Himalayas.
 They were married in 1902 at her family home in Decatur, Texas known as "El Castile."